 To accomplish these search engine optimization goals, you need to develop an effective strategy built around achieving long-term results.
 Remember that your competitors are most likely investing in their own efforts to improve their organic search rankings and draw clients away from your website.

-How SEO for Family Lawyers Works
+How SEO for Divorce & Family Lawyers Works

 The SEO campaign is an important part of a divorce and family lawyer's overall marketing strategy.
 It is important for its own purpose but also helps achieve other marketing goals.